Jorge Roca Suárez: Arrest

 On December 16, 1990, Jorge Roca Suárez and his wife Cecilia were arrested after a DEA raid on Suárez's 19-room home in San Marino, California.
 In trial, Suárez was convicted in Los Angeles with over 30 different charges on narcotics and drug trafficking, with 27 over charges related to money laundering, bank fraud, tax evasion and illegal exportation of monetary currency, to which he faced a life sentence in prison.
-On December 1990, U.S. District Judge Stephen V. Wilson sentenced Suárez to 30 years in prison, while his sister, Beatriz Asunta "Chunty" Roca was sentenced to five years' imprisonment for money laundering.
+In December 1990, U.S. District Judge Stephen V. Wilson sentenced Suárez to 30 years in prison, while his sister, Beatriz Asunta "Chunty" Roca was sentenced to five years' imprisonment for money laundering.
 He gave his first interview to the press on May 22, 2016.
 In the interview, Suárez has received political and criminal law diplomas after taking courses in prison.
 His family fortune and property in Santa Cruz has been seized.

 Release and second arrest

 In April 2018, a federal judge ordered Suárez's early release, and he has since returned to Bolivia.
 Upon arriving in La Paz, Suárez was arrested and ordered to serve 15 years on criminal charges.
 In December, Suárez was given a ten-day pass to a clinic for an unspecified ailment under police supervision.
 Suárez escaped the clinic on the evening of December 8.
 In March of 2021, Suárez was rearrested in Lima, Peru and accused of shipping drugs from his home country Bolivia as well as Peru.
+He was sentenced to 30 years in prison.